Save Your Kisses for Me

-Background and production
+Background

+Conception

-"Save Your Kisses for Me" was originally written by member Lee Sheriden in August 1974.
+"Save Your Kisses for Me" was originally written by Brotherhood of Man's member Lee Sheriden in August 1974.
 On bringing the song in to the next songwriting session, others thought that the title was clumsy and reworked it into "Oceans of Love".
 Sheriden was unhappy with the changes and the song was shelved.
-A year later when it came to coming up with songs for the next album, they discovered that they needed one more song and Sheriden again put forth "Save Your Kisses for Me".
+A year later when it came to coming up with songs for their next album, they discovered that they needed one more song and Sheriden again put forth "Save Your Kisses for Me".
 This time it was accepted, as he later recalled:"I'd had a year to think about it, I knew exactly what I wanted to do on the arrangement, the glockenspiel on the beginning and the big 12-string acoustic guitar and the strings, and then came the day to record the song...
 It was about midnight and I sang it and it went well.
 I could see everyone behind the glass panel getting excited and I thought great, they all really like the song, and as I finished I was waiting for them to press the button so they could speak to me and say 'great, we've got a hit' or whatever, and the person pressing it said: 'Lee, we think Martin should sing this song'.
 But I didn't mind because Martin came in and sung it to perfection."

+The song's lyrics described the gently conflicted emotions of a man leaving his loved one in the morning as he goes to work.
+The song's final line provided a twist that the aforementioned loved one was his three-year-old daughter.

+Eurovision

-Soon after, manager Tony Hiller was keen for the group to try for Eurovision, now that the qualifying rounds had changed in the UK.
-Up till that time, a singer was nominated to perform, but for 1976 it was opened up to different singers to enter their own songs.
-Brotherhood of Man put forward "Save Your Kisses for Me" and it was accepted as one of the 12 finalists.
-It won A Song for Europe on 25 February 1976, beating second-placed Co-Co by just two points.
-The song was released as a single and reached number one in the UK Singles Chart, two weeks before the Eurovision finals were held on 3 April.
+Soon after, manager Tony Hiller was keen for the group to try for Eurovision, as the British Broadcasting Corporation (BBC) had changed its selection rules.
+Up till then, a singer was internally selected, but for 1976 it was opened up to different singers to enter their own songs.
+Brotherhood of Man put forward "Save Your Kisses for Me" and the BBC accepted it as one of the twelve finalists.

-Eurovision victory